ch3cook-fdu/ch3cook-fdu.github.io/_pages/about.md

 My long-term research goal is to develop robust and generalized multi-modality systems that can **understand**, **generate**, and **interact** with the physical world.

 📣 I am starting a new phase, and I am actively looking for positions for research intern!
-Please find my resume [here](resume/Sijin_Chen_Resume_20250803.pdf).

 # 🔥 News